zhtsu/Shader2D/README.md

 ## App

-You can quickly check all the shaders in this little app.
+You can quickly check all the shaders in this little app

  ![app](.screenshots/app.png)